 Priory Prayer: Say One For Me

-Although the Priory building is closed, you are most welcome to use the Priory Churchyard and the Labyrinth for personal prayer and reflection, remembering to observe social distancing guidelines.
+You are most welcome to use the Priory Churchyard and the Labyrinth for personal prayer and reflection, remembering to observe social distancing guidelines.
 You can also request prayer for yourself or others.
 Please click here for further information.

 Our pastoral care team visits people at home, leads services in residential care homes, and takes communion to those who cannot attend church.